gorenje/millieons.org/w/drunken_people.md

 Me.

-Perhaps had you spent more time protecting yourself as I now protect myself, you might have been a better person.
+Perhaps ... perhaps had you spent more time protecting yourself as I now protect myself, you might have been a better person, a responsible person.
 The failure to look after oneself leads to hurting others, embarrassing oneself and losing friends.

-You can:
+You might well now:

 - beg,
 - apologise,